How to differentiate your company (Disruption as a branding discipline)

 And yet, if you’re trying to differentiate your business it’s disruption that separates the iconic brands from the ho-hum ones.
-It’s disruptive technology that dominates markets.
-And disruptive advertising that gets the best results.
+Disruptive advertising.
+Disruptive product ideas.
+Disruptive marketing messages.
+Disruptive cultures.
+And even disruptive social media posts.

 Jean Marie Dru, Chairman of the advertising conglomerate TBWA, has written two outstanding books about Disruption, but it’s still a hard sell.
 To most executives disruption is bad.
 Convention is good.
 And the results of this mentality are everywhere.